Uljibuh/velocity-vs-endpoint-flow-matching/README.md

 Clamping: We use torch.clamp(1 - t, min=1e-3) to prevent NaNs, though this introduces a slight bias in the final transport steps.

+Why U-Net?
-Why U-Net?Unlike shallow CNNs, the U-Net architecture significantly outperforms in flow matching due to:
+Unlike shallow CNNs, the U-Net architecture significantly outperforms in flow matching due to:

 Hierarchical Features: Capturing both global digit structure and local pixel details.